 Rapid Strep Test for Strep Throat

 For a rapid strep test, the throat and tonsils are swabbed to collect bacteria from the infected area for testing.
-The bacteria are analyzed to see whether strep (streptococcal) bacteria are causing the sore throat.
+The bacteria are analyzed to see whether Group A strep (streptococcal) bacteria are causing the sore throat.

 A good sample of throat secretions is needed to make sure the test is accurate.
 A person must remain very still during the procedure so that the doctor is able to collect enough secretions for an accurate test.